Real-World Evidence 1: Routinely collected data for clinical research

 Prerequisites for attending

-Intention to conduct clinical research, ideally a randomized trial, to inform medical decisions under real world conditions soon or at some time in the future career.
+Intention to conduct clinical research to inform medical decisions under real world conditions soon or at some time in the future career.

 Basic theoretical or practical knowledge of observational study designs and of randomized trial design is required, e.g., from an introductory course in epidemiology.